An Illustrated History of Old Sutton in St. Helens, Lancashire

 An advantage to the colliery was its close proximity to British Railways main line from Liverpool to Manchester, permitting easy distribution of its coal stocks.
 Bold was only 13 miles from Liverpool and 19 miles from Manchester.
 However there were disadvantages in having express trains thundering past the pit and a number of miners lost their lives through walking across the rails (see article Crossing The Line – Rail Deaths in Old Sutton).
 On December 29th 1965 there was nearly a major tragedy, when the points for the colliery sidings derailed a passenger train.
 The six coach Trans-Pennine express was travelling at 50mph with 70 passengers on board when the partial points failure occurred.
 The points were controlled by the Bold Colliery Sidings signalbox and the leading coach's wheels were pulled in three directions, one of which was towards the colliery's empties reception siding.
 Driver William Graylish saved the passengers by promptly braking when the train started shuddering and lurching and only minor injuries were received.

-At the end of May 1971 it was announced that Bold had set a new northwest productivity record of 42.5 cwt. per man shift, almost 9 cwt. above the average for the region.
+It was announced at the end of May 1971 that Bold had set a new Northwest productivity record of 42.5 cwt. per man shift, almost 9 cwt. above the average for the region.
 The colliery was also now officially the safest in the country, having won the NCB’s national safety competition.
 The miners were awarded £8,000 for the fewest days lost through accidents and the best improved safety record for pits employing over a thousand men.

 Come and see Britain’s modern mining.
 Experience a ride in the shaft.
 Travel a simulated coal face.
 Ride on a man-train.
 See the working model of a mine, and the various processes that coal goes through before delivery to your home.Nine hundred people took up the offer to make a 900-yard descent down no. 1 shaft.
+The coal board believed that this was the first time that such an underground public opportunity had been held in a North West mine.
+Those who made the trip were presented with a diploma to commemorate the occasion.
 There was also a mining machinery display, exhibitions of scientific and fire fighting equipment, a working model mine and visits to the colliery lamproom.
 The celebrations held at the miners’ welfare institute included Morris dancing, whippet racing, fun fair, sideshows, brass band and a centenary disco dance.
 A sports programme included for children’s sack races and 50 metre sprints, ladies egg and spoon race and a tug o’war for the men.

 Alan Houghton was the General Manager at Bold Colliery at the time and he wrote in the centenary programme about the technical progress at the colliery: